MEDICAID FRAUD SERIES — POST 4 OF 4

 Supervised and Unsupervised: Complements

 The unsupervised ensemble we discussed in Post 3 achieved 8x lift over random selection for Medicare inpatient fraud [1].
-The approach sidesteps the label problem entirely: instead of learning “what do excluded providers look like,” it asks “which providers look most unlike their peers?”
+Instead of learning “what do excluded providers look like,” unsupervised methods ask “which providers look most unlike their peers?”
 That reframing bypasses the enforcement bias baked into LEIE labels, though it introduces its own difficulty: peer groups must be well-defined, and anomalous billing is not the same as fraud.

 In practice, supervised and unsupervised methods serve different roles in the same pipeline.
 A supervised classifier trained on fraud-specific labels can screen for known patterns.
 An unsupervised anomaly detector can flag providers whose billing is unusual for reasons the labels never captured.
 Both still depend on the investigator who examines the medical records.